PG1003/bitmap/reference.md

 |`RGB888` | `--------RRRRRRRRGGGGGGGGBBBBBBBB`|
 |`AGRB888` | `AAAAAAAAGGGGGGGGRRRRRRRRBBBBBBBB`|

-The minimum size of a pixel for bitfield type format is 16 bits.
+The minimum size of a pixel for bitfield type formats is 16 bits.
 The pixel size is 32 bits for formats with a total bit count of more than 16 bits.

 ## color